greenelab/xswap-manuscript/manuscript.md

 ### Edge prior

-In the first prediction task, we computed three features---the XSwap edge prior, an approximation to the edge prior, and the (scaled) product of source and target node degree---on networks from Hetionet.
+In the first prediction task, we computed three features---the XSwap edge prior, an analytical approximation to the edge prior, and the (scaled) product of source and target node degree---on networks from Hetionet.
 We then evaluated the extent to which these features could reconstruct the 20 networks.
 The XSwap-derived edge prior reconstructed many of the networks with a high level of performance, as measured by the AUROC.
 Of the 20 individual networks we extracted from Hetionet, 17 had an edge prior self-reconstruction AUROC >= 0.95, with the highest reconstruction AUROC at 0.9971 (Compound–downregulates–Gene edge type).
-Meanwhile, the lowest self-reconstruction performance (AUROC = 0.7697, Disease–localizes–Anatomy edge type) occurred in the network having the fewest node pairs.
+Meanwhile, the lowest self-reconstruction performance (AUROC = 0.7697) occurred in the network having the fewest node pairs (Disease–localizes–Anatomy edge type).

 ![AUROC of network reconstruction by prediction task.
   The edge prior shows strong performance for network reconstruction when computed on the original (Task 1) and sampled (Task 2) networks.